Ahead of our summer training base in St. Moritz (1856m) many of our athletes have written in to directly ask about altitude.

 This follows discussions we have with our coaches internally about what height is best and what is too low?

 Altitude training for most people is beneficial in helping performance.
 However, how you train at altitude is crucial to that process.
 It's not just a matter of turning up with the same programs and thinking all will be well.

-If you’re an age group athlete coming for a 6 day camp the altitude itself has minimal benefits.
-You need between 10 and 21 days to get the full affect – which is very difficult if you have full time work committments.
-What is most beneficial here is the education you are learning at our camp.
+If you're an age group athlete coming for a 6-day camp the altitude itself has minimal benefits.
+You need between 10 and 21 days to get the full effect - which is very difficult if you have full-time work commitments.
+What is most beneficial here is the education you are learning at our camps.
 That should be the priority, not trying to cram enormous training gains in a short time.

 As to what is 'too high?'